EQWorks/common/git.md

 326cc64 Hub - bug fix of ISO date detected as IP, also:
 ```

-Based on this, combined with a good convention [on commits](#on-commits), we can leverage tools like (our own) [release CLI](https://github.com/EQWorks/release) to generate nicely arranged release notes material.
+Based on this, combined with a good convention [on commits](#on-commits), we can leverage tools like (our own) [`release` CLI](https://github.com/EQWorks/release) to generate nicely arranged release notes material.

 ## On Pull/Merge Requests

 Try to maintain a good length and depth of the code changes within each request, make it digestible within 30 minutes or less.

-Try to keep a [`CHANGELOG`](https://keepachangelog.com)-like summaries of changes in the request description.
+Try to keep a concise summaries of changes in the request description.
 Try to attach screenshots/videos to demonstrate the workflow and before/after differences.
-This can be automated/semi-automated through good practices [on commits](#on-commits).
+A good practices [on commits](#on-commits) helps tremendously on conveying the summary of changes, so rebase/squash/rephrase commits as needed to keep the commit history clean.

-Reference and mark relevant issues as fixed (`fixes #123`), or label the request itself when there are no relevant issues -- not both.
+Reference and mark relevant issues as fixed/closed (e.g.: `fixes #123`) when applicable.

-Start the request as a draft and/or mark in the title with `[WIP]` prefix when it needs more time to complete.
+Start the request as a draft and/or mark in the title with a `[WIP]` prefix when it needs more time to complete.
 Mark it ready to review, and/or with a `[G2M]` prefix in the title to signal its readiness.

 When reviewer approved the PR, it's ready for merge.
-Three ways to meget it through GitHub:
+There are three ways to meget it through GitHub:

 #### Create a merge commit
 Merge with [`--no-ff` option](https://git-scm.com/docs/git-merge#_fast_forward_merge) -- this gives a good indicator (the merge commit) of the bundling of code change commits.
 Also, the commit history and its timeline are [fully preserved](https://wac-cdn.atlassian.com/dam/jcr:e229fef6-2c2f-4a4f-b270-e1e1baa94055/02.svg?cdnVersion=le).